Happygamer1983/LimeOS-API/docs/source/Module APIs.rst

 .. code-block:: luau

-   FileSystem.CreateDirectory(path:string, permissions:string, Owner:string) -> table
+   FileSystem.CreateDirectory(path:string, permissions:string, Owner:string) -> table or bool, string

 Creates and retuns a new directory object, and placing it in the provided path. :raw-html:`<br />` ``path`` The path to a directory object. :raw-html:`<br />`